esyede/rakit/packages/docs/data/curl.md

 ### SSL Validation

-By default, this component disables SSL validation for compatibility with older PHP versions.
+By default, this component enables SSL validation (peer and host verification).
 To change this, please use the following method:

 ```php
 // Enable SSL validation